debbdeb/NarrateAStory/README.md

 # NarrateAStory.com

-NarrateAStory.com is a **data storytelling and collaborative research platform** focused on **rare heritage ontology, story maps, and immersive storytelling**.
+NarrateAStory.com is a **data storytelling and collaborative research platform** focused on **curating rare heritage for cultural and tourism analytics.**.

-The platform supports the use of **AI** for organizing, analyzing, and interpreting structured and semi-structured data in a research and educational context.
+The platform supports the use of **ontologies, web mapping, and immersive storytelling** for organizing, analyzing, and storytelling structured and semi-structured data in a research and cultural tourism context.

-NarrateAStory.com explores multiple application areas — including **cultural heritage** and **education** — with the aim of supporting **engaging, data-driven learning and knowledge-sharing experiences**.
+NarrateAStory.com explores multiple application areas — including **rare heritage curation** and **storytelling** — with the aim of supporting **engaging, data-driven learning and knowledge-sharing experiences**.

-It provides an open, participatory space where researchers and members of the public can co-create data, contribute observations, and share stories that help document and preserve global heritage.
+It provides an open, participatory space where researchers and members of the public can co-create data, contribute observations, and share stories that help document and preserve rare heritage.

 ---